barotto/libRocketDoc/pages/cpp_manual/input.md

 ### Key input

-The key input functions use the KeyIdentifier enumeration found in <Rocket/Core/Input.h>; refer to that file for the possible values.
+The key input functions use the KeyIdentifier enumeration found in <{{page.lib_dir}}/Core/Input.h>; refer to that file for the possible values.
 They are modeled after the Windows virtual key codes (the VK_* enumeration), so should be familiar to Windows developers.
 Any confusing enumeration names are explained in the comments.

-Rocket makes a distinction between key input and text input; key input (specified by the ProcessKeyDown() and ProcessKeyUp() functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
+{{page.lib_name}} makes a distinction between key input and text input; key input (specified by the ProcessKeyDown() and ProcessKeyUp() functions) refers to actual physical key presses, while text input refers to characters being generated from user input.
 Depending on user locale, it may take more than one physical key stroke to generate a single character of text input.
-At present, Rocket offers no translation between key input and text input; that is left up to the application.
+At present, {{page.lib_name}} offers no translation between key input and text input; that is left up to the application.

 Call the following functions on a context to inform the context of key presses or releases: